Dewei36/Lung-Cancer-Detection/README.md

 *csv_to_pickle.py* converts the .csv to .pkl which is used in *LUNA_classify_nodes.py*

+*transfer_learning.py* uses ResNet-50 to extract features from lung masks and feed into XGBoost to classify

 *LUNA_classify_nodes.py* measures the features of the nodule candidates and feeds them into the classifier XGBoost